Overview

 Background

 Stella Boyd-Ford is a Post Doctoral Research Fellow with the First Nations Cancer and Wellbeing Research Program.
-She has a background as an Accredited Practicing Dietitian with expertise in food security, paediatric nutrition, community health, and Aboriginal and Torres Strait Islander health research.
-Her current focus involves co-designing culturally safe healthcare services for Aboriginal and Torres Strait Islander communities.
+Her research focus areas include food security, paediatric nutrition and Aboriginal and Torres Strait Islander health.
+She has expertise in qualitative methods and co-design in health.
+Her current research involves co-designing culturally safe healthcare services for Aboriginal and Torres Strait Islander communities.

-Stella works at the intersection of health promotion, community-based nutrition interventions, and research, with extensive experience in outreach roles and collaborating with diverse communities.
+Stella works at the intersection of community health, clinical nutrition and research, with extensive experience in outreach roles and collaborating with diverse communities.
+She also has a background as an Accredited Practicing Dietitian.

 Availability